muhd-umer/comyx/README.md

-# comm-fyp
+# Placeholder Title
-This repository contains both my progress as well as code for my final year project in wireless networks.
+This repository contains both my progress and code for my final year project in wireless networks.